nathanswanson/BedrockDragon/README.md

 # BedrockDragon

-This is a passion project by me to create the most efficent decentralized server I can.
+This is a passion project by me to create the most efficient decentralized server I can.
+This project uses zero minecraft code and is built from scratch

-Please note that my common code is still private as I finish up some touches.

-This is required to run and develop this project which means this code is unusable unless you have access to my private Space.

-I will release the common code alpha soon.
+.

 ## Framework